 Choosing the Right Type of Reverse Mortgage

-When considering a reverse mortgage, it’s crucial to understand the different types available to you.
+When considering a reverse mortgage, make sure you understand the different types available to you.
 Each type comes with its own set of features, benefits, and limitations.

 Here, we’ll explore the three primary types of reverse mortgages: the Home Equity Conversion Mortgage (HECM), proprietary reverse mortgages, and single-purpose reverse mortgages.
 By comparing these options, you can make a more informed decision that aligns with your financial situation and retirement goals.